Become a Funeral Celebrant: Celebrants, develop your skill set

 The Princess by Alfred, Lord Tennyson

-There a few resentments more intense that those which result from a badly done funeral ceremony.
-The memory leaves a residue of anger that can last many years, in some cases – a lifetime.
-Sadnesses are multiplied, grief is exacerbated.
+There are a few resentments that are more intense than those that result from a badly done funeral ceremony.
+The memory leaves a residue of anger that can last many years, or, in some cases, a lifetime.
+Sadness multiplies, and grief is exacerbated.

 On the other hand, as good funeral celebrants often testify, there is no task more satisfying than consoling people in deep grief.
-The gratitude of the survivors flows over one.
+The gratitude of the survivors flows over one another.

-As Brian McInerney, the renowned funeral celebrant, would often say – “This is the best work we do.”
-This Module aims to assist you to do you best work.
+Brian McInerney, the renowned funeral celebrant, would often say, “This is the best work we do.”
+This module aims to assist you to do you best work.

 On completing this unit, you should be able to:-